Skip to main content

 .collect(Collectors.groupingBy(Person::city));

-Map<String, List<String>> namesByCity = people.stream()
+Map<Integer, List<String>> namesByAge = people.stream()

 .collect(Collectors.groupingBy(

-Collectors.mapping(Person::name, Collectors.toList())
+Collectors.mapping(Person::name, Collectors.toList()) // downstream

 ));

-// Count per city
+// Count per group

 Map<String, Long> countByCity = people.stream()